| HISTORY OF PRINCES STREET |

 classes to abandon the cramped living conditions of the

-poor and gave Edinburgh two distictly separate faces.
-On
+rich and poor and gave Edinburgh two distictly separate

-the one hand Edinburgh was dubbed 'Athens of The North'
+faces.
+On the one hand Edinburgh was dubbed 'Athens of

-during the period of Enlightenment producing some of the
+The North' during the period of Enlightenment producing

 There was a cholera epedemic in the 1830's